WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 1.7.
-Extensions have optional method and events
+Extensions method and events are OPTIONAL
 Requested proposal namespaces:
 ```json
 {